mygazthehealer/chocos-crafting-tweaks/README.md

 - Concrete Powder and Water Bottle can be crafted to yield Concrete (with Glass Bottle left)
 - Dirt/Grass Block and Water Bottle can be crafted to yield Mud (with Glass Bottle left)
 - Sponge and Water Bottle can be crafted to yield Wet Sponge (with Glass Bottle left)
-- OR using Water Bottle on Concrete Powder converts it into Concrete
-- OR using Water Bottle on Grass Block converts it into Mud
-- OR using Water Bottle on Sponge converts it into Wet Sponge
-- using Glowstone Dust on Sign/Hanging Sign converts it into Glowing Sign/Hanging Sign

 (This can be partially implemented via Water Buckets, but I would prefer precise recipes or interactions involving stackable Water Bottles)